appsignal/public_config/dashboards/erlang/README.md

 ## Processes

-The number of processes and the limit are plotted here.
+The number of Erlang processes and the limit are plotted here.
 The limit is the maximum number of simultaneously existing processes at the local node.

 ## Memory